tsnellgrove/dark_castle3/doc/to_do.md

 					- TBD: scenario test
 					- TBD: fix scenario as needed
 					- TBD: clean up comments in static_gbl
-			- TBD: long-term fix for hand_mgmt() kludge
-				- IDEA: hand_mgmt() innate problem: world state changes but cmd_exe() might not run
-					- EXAMPLE: 'eat biscuit' moves biscuit from bkpk to hand even if eat_err() is True
-				- IDEA: this was true when hand-state was baked into interp() as well - still true now
-				- IDEA: problem exists even if we didn't run actions from do & id nouns
-				- IDEA: solution is to sit down and bake hand mgmt features into verb() & verb_err()
-				- IDEA: actually - there will be a lot of these - maybe create auto routines?
-				- IDEA: alternatively, just update verb_err() and keep hand_mgmt() to run w/ action?
-				- TBD: decide on approach
-				- TBD: rigorous ealiminat-hand_mgmt() approach would require:
-					- TBD: update wear() & wear_err() for garment in bkpk
-					- TBD: update drop() & drop_err() for item in bkpk or garment worn
-					- TBD: update eat() & eat_err() for food in bkpk or food worn
-					- TBD: update stow() & stow_err() for garment worn
-					- TBD: will also need to do for all prep_verbs... hm...

 			- TBD: generalize 'go':
 				- TBD: if only dir, infer_verb = 'go'
 				- TBD: if verb in ['go'] => infer dir